 Welcome to Yellowstone National Park.
-If you are a newcomer to Institute programs, you will be amazed at what awaits you during each day of exploration.
+If you are a newcomer to the Yellowstone Forever Institute (formerly Association), you will be amazed at what awaits you during each day of exploration.
 If you are a veteran of our programs, you will know the many perspectives from which learning can take place in this diverse place.
-Since its inception in 1976, the Institute has evolved into a respected field school that offers diverse and in-depth study of the Yellowstone area, bringing back participants year after year.
 We are glad that you are able to join us.
-As Yellowstone National Park's primary nonprofit partner in education, our goal is to provide you with an enjoyable, high-quality educational experience and an exciting and memorable visit to Yellowstone.
+Our goal is to provide you with an enjoyable, high-quality educational experience and a safe and memorable visit to Yellowstone.

 The following information is provided to help you prepare for your program.
-Please read it thoroughly and call us at 406.848.2400 or email registrar@yellowstoneassociation.org if you have any questions.
-We recommend that first-time visitors seek general park information through the National Park Service at 307.344.2107 or www.nps.gov/yell.
+Please read it thoroughly and call us at 406.848.2400 or email contact@yellowstone.org if you have any questions.
+We recommend all first time visitors seek general park information through the National Park Service at 307.344.2107 or www.nps.gov/yell.